CAR T-Cell Therapy: A Healthcare Professional's Guide - Overview

 - Can CAR T-cells from donors be harvested and stored, or can a "universal" CAR-T agent be successfully developed?
 Researchers from the National Cancer Institute (NCI) have reported promising results from a trial using donor-derived CAR T-cells in lymphoma and leukemia.

-- Can immune checkpoint inhibitors and CAR-T therapy be combined for synergistic effect and to lower doses and side effects?
+- Can immune checkpoint inhibitors and CAR-T therapy be successfully combined for synergistic effect and to lower doses and side effects?
 Studies for these combinations are ongoing.

 Targeted Therapy: Advances Continue

 While there are still questions to be answered, CAR T-cell therapy has made tremendous advancements in the last two decades.
 Dedicated researchers have now brought forth significant advances into personalized, targeted immunotherapies, including: